HattrickNZ/ExData_Plotting1/project1/README.md

 ## Introduction

 These are the files required for course project 1 of the Exploratory Data Analysis of the Data Science Course from coursera.org.
+The plots can all be viewed below for your convenience.
+I could add the code for this easy viewing but I feel that is unnecessary, what do you think. please give feedback.
+Thanks

 ### Plot 1